Financial Inclusion Globally

 * Per World Bank Global Findex triennial report on Financial Inclusion, due to safety considerations of survey takers, many populous countries were excluded from research.
 Excluded countries were Angola, Cuba, Eritrea, Guyana, North Korea, Oman, Papua New Guinea, Somalia, Sudan, Suriname, Syria, Western Sahara & Yemen (suggesting possibility of a larger global unbanked population

-** This gap between adults globally with a financial account vs. adults globally who use their financial account is growing, highlighting increasing need for better financial literacy approaches.
+** This gap between adults with a financial acct vs. adults who use their financial acct is growing, highlighting increasing need for better financial literacy approaches.